sudoskys/StableDiffusionBook/docs/train/DreamBooth.en.md

 This is very useful and gives us more flexibility in finding which class images improve the embedding of concepts into the latent space.

+- Resume training from checkpoint

+The MODEL_NAME of the parameter is changed to the position of the last model.

 ## Parametric analysis

+Basically all the explanations and examples are in the Colab notebook given above.

 [Analysis of experiments using Dreambooth to train stable diffusion](https://wandb.ai/psuraj/dreambooth/reports/Dreambooth-training-analysis--VmlldzoyNzk0NDc3)